 Two recent U.S. Supreme Court decisions have aided corporations’ efforts to end class actions.
 The U.S. Supreme Court’s decisions in AT&T Mobility v.
 Concepcion and Wal-Mart Stores v.
 Dukes are the latest barriers that prevent workers and consumers with similar claims or injuries to band together as a class to receive justice and hold powerful interests accountable.

-To restore employees’ rights to bring class-action lawsuits, Senator Al Franken (D-Minn.) and Representative Rosa DeLauro (D-Conn.) introduced the Equal Employment Opportunity Restoration Act of 2012 (S.3317 / H.R.5978) in the 112th Congress.
+In the 112th Congress, to restore employees’ rights to bring class-action lawsuits, Senator Al Franken (D-Minn.) and Representative Rosa DeLauro (D-Conn.) introduced the Equal Employment Opportunity Restoration Act of 2012 (S.3317 / H.R.5978).
 This legislation is a direct response to the Supreme Court's Wal-Mart decision in which thousands of female workers were denied access to justice.

-U.S. Sens.
+In the 112th Congress, U.S. Sens.
 Al Franken (D-Minn.), Richard Blumenthal (D-Conn.) and U.S. Rep. Hank Johnson (D-Ga.) also introduced the Arbitration Fairness Act of 2011 (S. 987 / H.R.
-1873) in the 112th Congress to amend the Federal Arbitration Act to eliminate forced arbitration clauses in employment, consumer, and civil rights cases, and allow consumers and workers to choose arbitration after a dispute occurs.
+1873) to amend the Federal Arbitration Act which would eliminate forced arbitration clauses in employment, consumer, and civil rights cases, and allow consumers and workers to choose arbitration after a dispute occurs.